- The question of when to use Lean versus MRP is what sets part of the planning strategy.

 Differentiating Planning From Physical Shop Floor Movements

-Lean is really a combination of techniques that are based around principles that have already been covered up to this point.
-If we put aside the management and the process aspects of Lean for a moment, in terms of the specific techniques, some of them relate to planning, and are therefore competitive with MRP and other planning procedures, and others are related to execution movements that occur after planning is performed.
+Lean is a combination of techniques that are based around principles that have already been covered up to this point.
+If we put aside the management and the process aspects of Lean for a moment, in terms of the specific techniques, some of them relate to planning.
+They are therefore competitive with MRP and other planning procedures, and others are related to execution movements that occur after planning is performed.
 KANBAN (also developed by Taiichi Ohno) is a perfect example of one of these Lean techniques.
 KANBAN, as pointed out by Wikipedia, is not an inventory control system.
 Instead, KANBAN is a technique for scheduling the movement of material within a factory floor.
 KANBAN and other Lean techniques are very focused on keeping WIP as low as possible.
 MRP, if capacity leveling is not performed, is only concerned with meeting demand.
 If capacity leveling is performed, then it is also concerned with scheduling production in a way that meshes with the capacity of the resources.
-Other planning methods, such as cost optimization, may be more sophisticated in terms of planning while accounting for constraints, but they are also unconcerned or are not designed to minimize WIP.1 The question becomes how to integrate two control mechanisms (MRP/planning and Lean/execution) in a way that leverages the best of each.
-While reorder points can be used, in most cases it is not desirable to use reorder points exclusively for planning.
-On the other hand, MRP/planning does not have much to “say” with respect to what happens after the plan is generated.
+Other planning methods, such as cost optimization, maybe more sophisticated in terms of planning while accounting for constraints.
+But they are also unconcerned or are not designed to minimize WIP.1 The question becomes how to integrate two control mechanisms (MRP/planning and Lean/execution) in a way that leverages the best of each.
+While reorder points can be used, in most cases, it is not desirable to use reorder points exclusively for planning.
+On the other hand, MRP/planning does not have much to “say” concerning what happens after the plan is generated.

-Certainly, any planning method can be rerun up until the product is produced; however while many companies do this, it does not make very much sense to.
-MRP and similar planning systems have a frozen period which declares a timeline where changes are not to be made.
+Indeed, any planning method can be rerun up until the product is produced; however, while many companies do this, it does not make very much sense to.
+MRP and similar planning systems have a frozen period, which declares a timeline where changes are not to be made.
 This frozen period in the supply and production planning system determines the hand-off of responsibility for managing the activity.
-If a company has a one-week frozen period, then changes should not be made, and in fact MRP should not even be run for this period.
+If a company has a one-week frozen period, then changes should not be made, and in fact, MRP should not even be run for this period.

 “Levels of demand in the Post War economy of Japan were low and the focus of mass production on lowest cost per item via economies of scale therefore had little application.
 Having visited and seen supermarkets in the USA, Taiichi Ohno recognized the scheduling of work should not be driven by sales or production targets but by actual sales.
 Given the financial situation during this period, overproduction had to be avoided, and thus the notion of Pull (build to order rather than target driven Push) came to underpin production scheduling.” – Wikipedia

-Many products that are difficult to forecast have no discernible pattern in their demand history, and no mathematical algorithm can create a good forecast without one.
-This is a well-observed phenomenon, is increasing as a trend, and is in great part driven by forces inside, rather than outside, of the company.
+Many products that are difficult to forecast have no discernible pattern in their demand history, and no mathematical algorithm can create a reasonable forecast without one.
+This is a well-observed phenomenon, is increasing as a trend, and is in significant part driven by forces inside, rather than outside, of the company.

 “Nearly every company is 30 t0 40 percent unprofitable by any measure.
 In almost every company, 20 to 30 percent of the business is highly profitable, and a large proportion of this profitability is going to cross-subsidize the unprofitable part of the business.
 The rest of the company is marginal.
 The most current metrics and control systems (budgets, etc.) do not even show the problem or the opportunity for improvement.” – Islands of Profit in a Sea of Red Ink